Project overview

 This project builds on earlier work to address safety risks associated with the failing Anderton Avenue retaining wall, including the demolition of several nearby buildings in 2025.

-Paper copies are also available at City Hall.
+Hard copies will also be available at City Hall.

 The project area includes land directly behind the sheet-pile and concrete sections of the Anderton Avenue retaining wall on the west bank of the Courtenay River.